Who Was P.T. Barnum?

 'The Greatest Show on Earth'

-After retiring from the museum business, Barnum teamed with circus owners Dan Castello and William C. Coup to launch P.T.
-Barnum's Grand Traveling Museum, Menagerie, Caravan and Hippodrome in 1871.
+Barnum retired from the museum business and teamed up with circus owners Dan Castello and William C. Coup.
+Together they launched Barnum's Grand Traveling Museum, Menagerie, Caravan and Hippodrome in 1871.
 Referring to the traveling spectacle as "The Greatest Show on Earth," Barnum took full ownership of the successful venture by 1875.

 In 1881, Barnum joined forces with fellow circus managers James A. Bailey and James L. Hutchinson.
 The following year they introduced "Jumbo," an enormous 11 1/2-foot, 6 1/2-ton elephant from the Zoological Society of London.
 As with many of Barnum's previous exhibits, Jumbo was a hit with audiences until his death in 1885.